Capital Water Polo Club is a year-round training program for boys and girls ages 8-18.

 Ben Hoffschneider - Club Assistant Director

 Ben Hoffschneider is Capital’s Assistant Director and Team Administrator.
-Trained as a goalie, Ben’s water polo career began at Gonzaga College High School in DC, where he played three years of Varsity water polo and participated in training trips to Croatia and Montenegro.
-A graduate of the University of the District of Columbia, he started coaching at Gonzaga in August 2019 and joined the coaching staff at Capital in December 2019.
+Trained as a goalie, Ben started playing at Gonzaga College High School in DC, where he played three years of Varsity and participated in training trips to Croatia and Montenegro.
+A graduate of the University of the District of Columbia, he began coaching at Gonzaga in August 2019 and moved to Capital in December 2019.

 Ben has been involved with the Olympic Development Program since 2022, and has been Head Coach for the NEZ’s Development age group from 2023-present.
 He has coached multiple USAWP camps, including two NTSCs and ODP Holiday Camp.
 He served as an assistant coach for the Youth Academy team at the April 2025 Brown Invitational Tournament, and served as Youth Assistant on the 2025 Regional Futures trip to Belgrade, Serbia.
 During the day, Ben works as a non-profit fundraiser and professional communications coach.